DataDog/documentation/content/en/logs/log_configuration/flex_log.md

 ## Use cases for Flex storage

-Flex tier storage is useful for storing logs where long running security/audit investigations, data completeness and compliance requirements are more important than sub-second response times.
+Flex Tier storage is useful for storing logs where long running security/audit investigations, data completeness and compliance requirements are more important than sub-second response times.
 Some example use cases for Flex storage include:
 - Retaining logs for long term auditing.
 - Retaining logs for compliance and legal reasons.
 - Need all logs for security investigations.